A Complete Guide to San Marino

 A little hole-in-the-wall gelato place with suprisingly yummy flavours, especially the mango!

-Best Things to See in San Marino
+Best Things to Do in San Marino

 Most of the things to see are concentrated in the capital, also called San Marino, high up on Monte Titano where the palaces, museums and beautiful old buildings are located.
-And since it's the fifth-smallest country in the world it's all walkable.
+And since it's the fifth-smallest country in the world, it's all walkable.

 Many people opt to visit San Marino on a day trip, such as from nearby Rimini, but I can really recommend at least a night or two to be able to properly wander the country, see it without rushing and especially enjoy it after all the day-trippers have gone home and you can have a quiet golden hour and evening.